 This is where I began to learn about what the pill really does to our hormones and how it suppresses our bodies' natural hormonal function to prevent ovulation, which leads to withdrawal bleeds and not actual periods.

 How was I not informed of this when I was younger?
-My naturopath also advised me to ask to have my hormones (like LH, FHS, Testosterone) tested.
+My naturopath also advised me to have my hormones (like LH, FHS, Testosterone) tested.

 Finally, A Diagnosis

-I was filled with mixed emotions of relief, overwhelm, fear, and curiosity.
+I was filled with a mixture of relief, fear, and curiosity.
 But, most of all, I was shocked when the doctor told me that to treat my symptoms, I would need to go back on the pill.
 I knew I couldn’t keep living the way I was on the emotional and physical PCOS roller-coaster, but going back on the pill felt so counterintuitive, as all it would do is mask my symptoms.

-This is where my journey to healing naturally began.
+This is where my journey to natural healing began.

 With the support and guidance of my naturopath, and extensive research into how we can balance our hormones, I realized I could heal my body and overcome my PCOS.
-That's why I started @thepcosbible to share how and help other women do the same.
+That's why I started @thepcosbible, to share how I did it and to help other women do the same.